docker-library/docs/telegraf/content.md

 ### Basic Example

 Configuration files are TOML-based files that declare which plugins to use.
-A very simple configuration file that collects metrics from the system CPU and outputs the metrics to stdout looks like the following:
+A very simple configuration file, `telegraf.conf`, that collects metrics from the system CPU and outputs the metrics to stdout looks like the following:

 ```toml
 [[inputs.cpu]]